ShubhamSharma1560/Word-Cloud/README.md

 3.Knowledge of Jupyter Notebook0

 # Content

-mbox.txt File used to generate Word Cloud
+> mbox.txt File used to generate Word Cloud.
-Screenshot Of Word Cloud
+> Screenshot Of Word Cloud.
-wordCloud.ipynb file In which Script Is Written.
+> wordCloud.ipynb file In which Script Is Written.